groupgets/purethermal1-uvc-capture/readme.md

 - Record Raw Data as HDF5 without overloading raspberry pi CPU
 - Save to Specific Filenames and Directories
 - Be Controlled Wirelessly using RealVNC
+- Change Lepton Gain and FFC Modes
+- Specifically designed for post-processing of raw thermal data
 - Stable Build: RecordIR_v18.3.py

 ![Record IR Screenshot](/images/RecordIR.jpg?raw=true)

 ### Post Processing Abilities:
-- View .HDF5 Recorded Raw Data in matplotlib format
+- View HDF5 Recorded Raw Data in matplotlib format
-- Save .AVI Files of specific length
+- Save AVI Files of specific length
 - Save PNG Images
-- Generate TIFF Files for further processing in MATLAB or GNU Octave
+- Generate TIFF Files for further processing in programs such as MATLAB or GNU Octave
 - View Temperatures at any pixel on the frame
 - Zoom in and analyze your data in depth
 - Stable Build: PostProcessIR_v11.py